initialed85/dinosaur/README.md

 ## TODO

-- Scheduled cleanup of resources
-    - Maybe rely on a frontend heartbeat?
 - Containerise everything (right now it runs natively)
     - Probably Docker Compose w/ private networks (no internet access) to limit exploitability
 - Put an Nginx reverse proxy in front of it all